Ferré Gola: 2006–2012: Sens Interdit, Qui est derrière toi?, Zénith de Paris, and Avant-goût

-In May 2009, during an interview with Radio Okapi, Gola announced that his forthcoming 18-track double album, Qui est derrière toi? ("Who Is Behind You?"), was nearly complete.
-He embarked on an American tour and later toured Paris for music video production with some finishes in Abidjan.
-Qui est derrière toi? was released on 15 October 2009, in Paris and Kinshasa markets under DRTV Production and Kiki Productions, with Norbert Dabira as the executive producer.
+In May 2009, during an interview with Radio Okapi, Ferré Gola announced that his forthcoming 18-track double album, Qui est derrière toi?, was nearly complete.
+He then embarked on an American tour.
+Qui est derrière toi? was released in October 2009 to Paris and Kinshasa markets under DRTV Production and Kiki Productions, with Norbert Dabira as executive producer.
 It featured backing vocals by Bivaray, Cele Zino, and Fila Jems, and instrumental work by Giscard Bass and Michel Bass on bass guitar, Djoudjou Ché on drums, and guitar work by Marc House and Olivier Tshimanga.
-The album was a fusion of Congolese rumba, R&B, and ndombolo, and received wide acclaim across Africa and into continent's diaspora France.
-On 12 September 2011, it won him three awards at the Trophées des Arts Afro Caribéens, including Best Singer in Africa, Best Male Voice in Central Africa, and Best Video for "Zazou".
-In October of that year, Qui est derrière toi? garnered gold certification from SACEM after selling over 110,000 copies across Africa, America, and Europe.
-In November–December of that year, he participated in the cultural programming of the Wallonie-Bruxelles Center in Kinshasa, alongside Lexxus Legal, Mantuila, and Félix Manuaku Waku.
+The album was a fusion of Congolese rumba, R&B, and ndombolo, and it received wide acclaim across Africa and across the continent's diaspora in France.
+On 12 September 2011, it won Ferré Gola three awards at the Trophées des Arts Afro Caribéens, including Best Singer in Africa, Best Male Voice in Central Africa, and Best Video, for "Zazou".
+In October of that year, Qui est derrière toi? received gold certification from SACEM after selling over 110,000 copies across Africa, America, and Europe.
+In November–December of that year, Ferré Gola participated in the cultural programming of the Wallonie-Bruxelles Center in Kinshasa, alongside Lexxus Legal, Mantuila, and Félix Manuaku Waku.

-In May 2010, he took the stage at the Zénith de Paris with Jet Set, accompanied by music columnists Tshitenge from Radio Télévision Groupe Avenir and Hélène Kalemba from Raga TV.
-He sold over 4,500 tickets and performed several hits from his album, including "Maboko Pamba", "3ème Doigt", and "Zazou".
+In May 2010, he took the stage at the Zénith de Paris with Jet Set after having sold 4,500 tickets, accompanied by music columnists Tshitenge from Radio Télévision Groupe Avenir and Hélène Kalemba from Raga TV.

-In December 2011, he released the maxi-single titled Avant-goût, containing three tracks: "Tchekele Pete", "Porte-Monnaie", and "Leke Leke".
+In December 2011, Ferré Gola issued the maxi-single titled "Avant-goût", containing three tracks: "Tchekele Pete", "Porte-Monnaie", and "Leke Leke".
 On 30 December 2012, he was nominated for Best Central African Male Artist for his song "Tchekele Pete" at the Kora Awards.